-My taxi driver (when I found one) thought I was mad.
+My taxi driver (when I found one) looked at me like I was mad.

 “I need a cheep hotel please, oh, and a cash machine.”
 I said.